Pricing

 The patient is an 85-year-old woman with a history of GERD and long-standing dysphagia that had recently progressed with associated weight loss.
 She endorsed significant trouble swallowing solid foods and occasionally even liquids.
 She also endorsed a history of worsening dyspnea, particularly with activity.
 She had a known hiatal hernia that was documented to have enlarged on a recent barium swallow.
 The most recent barium swallow demonstrated weak esophageal peristalsis with a corkscrew shaped esophagus and a large hiatal hernia with organoaxial volvulus.
 An upper endoscopy confirmed the presence of these anatomical findings as well as the presence of Cameron ulcers.
 Esophageal motility disclosed a normal LES resting pressure and incomplete LES relaxation on 5 of 11 swallows.
 Finally, a 24-hour pH impedance study on PPI therapy showed mild reflux but no correlation with symptoms.
 Her dysphagia did not improve with Botox injections.

 On examination, the patient exhibited no abnormal cardiopulmonary findings.
 She had no prior history of abdominal surgery, and her abdominal exam was normal.
-Generally, these patients tend to be elderly and require a perioperative cardiopulmonary risk assessment and testing on an individual basis.
-Obese patients may benefit from a diet and exercise program prior to surgical repair.
 In the case of this patient, she had no significant cardiac history or history of arrhythmias and a preoperative ECG was unremarkable.
 Pulmonary function testing was performed given her worsening dyspnea.
 She was found to have a moderate restrictive defect without significant improvement with albuterol administration.
 Her worsening dyspnea was thought to be related to her enlarging paraesophageal hernia.

-Fig.1a Fig. 1a, Upper GI swallow study demonstrating a corkscrew esophagus and paraesophageal hernia with organoaxial volvulus.
+Fig.1a Figure 1a.
+Upper GI swallow study demonstrating a corkscrew esophagus and paraesophageal hernia with organoaxial volvulus.

 Initial diagnosis is most often made incidentally either on a chest radiograph demonstrating an air-fluid level in the mediastinum posterior to the heart, on a CT scan ordered for other symptoms, or during an upper GI endoscopy.
 For surgical candidates, evaluation consists of assessing the patient’s overall health status as well as defining the anatomy.
 CT provides the benefit of three-dimensional anatomy of the hernia.
 Patients who have a component of preoperative dysphagia should undergo esophageal manometry prior to any fundoplication.
 An upper endoscopy must be performed preoperatively to exclude concomitant disease such as Barrett’s esophagus, peptic ulcer disease, neoplasms, or other pathology.